mdavids/rfc/content/draft-davids-forsalereg-04.md

 # Operational Guidelines {#guidelines}
 DNS wildcards interact poorly with underscored names.
 And even though wildcards are NOT RECOMMENDED, they can still occur.
-As such, no assumptions SHOULD be made about the content of "\_for-sale" TXT records.
+Therefore assumptions about the content of "\_for-sale" TXT records should be made with caution.

 For example, some operators use wildcards to enforce a "v=spf1 -all" response for every subdomain.
-But obvisously, there is a reasonable change that the existence of a "\_for-sale" TXT record with such content is not for sale.
+Obvisously, there is a reasonable change that the existence of a "\_for-sale" TXT record with such content is not for sale, but in some cases it is more diffcult.

-It's possible to circumvent this issue by adding a "\_for-sale" leaf node of a different RR type, meaning anything but TXT.
+It's possible to circumvent this issue completely by adding a "\_for-sale" leaf node of a different RR type, meaning anything but TXT.
 This will prevent a wildcard response for TXT RR type queries.